 Another perspective of equity is the effect of micromobility on the different racial and socioeconomic groups.
 To quantify this effect, we look at the Weighted Average Accessibility (WAA).
 For both cities, we see that lower income groups witness improvements higher than that of the total population.
 Conversely, higher income groups witness improvements in WAA lower than that of the total population.
 This relatively equitable distribution of the gains due to micromobility is due to its use as a first and last-mile mode as well as main mode for populations living in the center.
 On the other hand, population groups outside the center can benefit from micromobility only in the last mile after using public transport to get into the service geography of micromobility.
+The results highlight the importance of including equity in the planning of micromobility services.

-A high positive effect of micromobility is only achievable in tandem with a robust public transport system.
+Significant accessibility gains from micromobility are only achievable in tandem with a robust public transport system.
 Since the highest density of job opportunities is in central downtown areas, outer zones need better connectivity to the center with more frequent public transport services.
 Micromobility combined with frequent public transport service would lead to significant improvements in accessibility in outer zones.
-Its mean improvement increases as travel time increases until it reaches a plateau.
+For the studied cities, the mean improvement in accessibility due to micromobility increases as travel time increases until it reaches a plateau.
 This plateau varies for the cities studied (30 minutes for dockless micromobility in SF; 45 for micromobility in Cairo, Mexico, and docked micromobility in SF, and 60 for Minneapolis) and is due to the interplay with public transport schedules.
 The better the connectivity of zones with public transport alone, the lower the travel time threshold where the improvement plateaus are reached.
+Improving public transport services, like higher frequency, will better leverage micromobility's positive effect on accessibility.